MCQs on Sterilization and Disinfection - Decontamination, aseptic processes, safety precautions in laboratory and hospitals

 c) Fumigation of area for the decontamination of air

-d) Getting the recommended vaccine shot against the diseases
+d) Getting the recommended vaccine shot against the disease

 e) Cleaning of objects with chemical agents